1itachi/software-Interview-prep/Java-and-oops.md

 =>  During compile time jvm takes the .java file and compiles it to .class file. (byte code)
     Runtime is normal execution phase.

+36. Aggregation and Composition
+=> Aggregation is "has a" (uses many) relationship.
+For ex: If fleet has a spaceships, destroying fleet will not effect spaceships.
+Each exists independent of each other.

+Composition: Ex: spaceship owns an engine.
+Engine cannot exist with out spaceship.

 #### Questions asked